Building on brownfields

 Often part of the remediation process involves treating the first few layers of soil or removing several layers of soil from the site.
 However, this will most likely leave traces of volatile organic compounds behind.
 This means it is also essential to prevent harmful gases in the soil from seeping into the structure.

-Some pre-applied waterproofing membranes such as the PREPRUFE® Plus waterproofing system can be used as a second level of protection to prevent both water infiltration and gas infiltration.
+Some foundation waterproofing systems membranes such as the PREPRUFE® Plus waterproofing system can be used as a second level of protection to prevent both water infiltration and gas infiltration.
 This prevents contaminants in the ground from corroding the structure or migrating inside and degrading the air quality.

 How pre-applied membranes work